TrademarkTrademark

 Rego: The Policy Language

-Policies in OPA are written in Rego, a declarative language designed for querying complex, hierarchical data structures and expressing policies:
+Policies in OPA are written in Rego, a declarative language built for querying complex, hierarchical data and expressing policies:

 package terraform.aws.s3_versioning